hasansozer/MCTSM/README.md

 O. Orsan Ozener, Hasan Sozer,
 [An Effective Formulation of the Multi-Criteria Test Suite Minimization Problem](https://doi.org/10.1016/j.jss.2020.110632).
 Journal of Systems and Software, Vol. 168, pp. 110632, 2020.

+Note that [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) library is required to be able to compile and execute the code.